Nullvora/mabor-bench/crates/backend-comparison/README.md

 # Backend Comparison

-This crate defines a set of benchmarks to run with `burnbench`.
+This crate defines a set of benchmarks to run with `maborbench`.

 ## Run benchmarks